-Missed It: Majority Of White Americans Say They Face Discrimination
+Majority Of White Americans Say They Face Discrimination

 David Cohen, a political scientist at the University of Akron, said the finding that a majority of whites say whites are victims of discrimination fits right into one of the big narratives of the last presidential campaign.

-"I think this does reinforce a lot of the resentment you saw in the 2016 election, especially among white, working-class voters lacking a college degree," said Cohen, who lives in northeast Ohio, a traditional Democratic stronghold full of white, working class union-members.
+"I think this does reinforce a lot of the resentment you saw in the 2016 election, especially among white, working-class voters lacking a college degree," said Cohen, who lives in northeastern Ohio, a traditional Democratic stronghold full of white, working-class union members.

-Trump ran far better there, though, than Republicans typically do, as he easily won the battleground state of Ohio, 52 to 44 percent.
+Trump ran far better there, though, than Republicans typically do, as he easily won the battleground state of Ohio, 52 percent to 44 percent.

 But Cohen also adds that for all of the talk of Trump's message speaking directly to whites in the working class — white voters overall supported him in about the same numbers as they did for Mitt Romney four years earlier — 58 percent for Trump, 59 percent for Romney.

-And though it's possible that Trump's message to disaffected whites did make a difference in the decisive battleground states of Michigan, Wisconsin and Pennsylvania, Cohen said the question remains: did Trump create or significantly boost white resentment overall — or did he simply tap into a trend with deep roots and history?
+And though it's possible that Trump's message to disaffected whites did make a difference in the decisive battleground states of Michigan, Wisconsin and Pennsylvania, Cohen said the question remains: Did Trump create or significantly boost white resentment overall — or did he simply tap into a trend with deep roots and history?

 "I'm not sure that he necessarily created this angst among white voters," Cohen said, "but he certainly knew how to take advantage of it."